fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 	1. Restrict access to the API by only allowing specific computers/IP address to use it.
 You can use [iptables](https://www.garron.me/en/bits/iptables-open-port-for-specific-ip.html) or [firewalld](https://major.io/2014/11/24/trust-ip-address-firewallds-rich-rules/).

 	2. Implement proper authorization to the API, to prevent unauthenticated attempts to abuse the API and create Docker images/containers.
-Refer to the [documentation](https://docs.docker.com/engine/api/v1.30/#section/Authentication) for further details.
+Refer to this [article](http://tech.paulcz.net/2016/01/secure-docker-with-tls/) for further details.

 - **SSH Root Login**